 Last Updated on January 2, 2023 by ThoughtsStained

 It was particularly awesome because I had absolutely no idea what it was about when I first decided I wanted to read it, which meant I was so utterly surprised, multiple times, as I read it.
 I’m not sure who shared it or what, but I was just perusing through Twitter one afternoon and I saw the cover.
 That’s it.
 I didn’t read whatever the person wrote about it and didn’t know if it was a new release (hint: it sorta is).
 I just saw the cover.
-It had a woman who looked like a major BAMF (and I am always drawn to major BAMF-ing females) and it mentioned fire.I didn’t need anything else.
+It had a woman who looked like a major badass.
+And it mentioned fire.I didn’t need anything else.

 - A world where magic is both common and feared; a world dripping with familiar mythology–that was also made new–that seriously skyrocketed my excitement levels; a world where I related to the characters, became so attached their humor and got so invested in what was going to happen next.

 And then I think I discovered my greatest surprise, diving in with complete ignorance: it’s a romance.
 A gloriously steamy, tempting, dangerous-level-swoon-worthy romance (hint: do not read the last 60 pages whilst waiting for your car to get repaired.
 I repeat: DO NOT).
 Also, I know what you’re thinking: Nicole, the blurb on the cover even says, “fantasy romance at its finest,” but I didn’t even read that.
 I was so blind.
 Oh so totally blind.

 - Yet I’ve read very few romance novels or authors where I become as equally interested in other aspects of the books (political schemes, for example) as I do waiting for the next steamy scene to make my breath catch.
 Bec McMaster is one author who comes to mind where I’m equally invested in all aspects that make up her steampunk London.

 And it would appear that Amanda Bouchet is now another.